scottdhughes/PAMP-WATCH-PXI/README.md

 4. Run linter: `npm run lint`
 5. Commit with descriptive messages
 6. Push and create pull request

+> ⚠️ Direct pushes to `main` are discouraged.
+Always open a pull request from a feature branch so validation + code review can run before merge.

 ### Code Style